UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

   * [clusterDBLalpha](https://github.com/UniMelb-Day-Lab/clusterDBLalpha)
   * [classifyDBLalpha](https://github.com/UniMelb-Day-Lab/classifyDBLalpha)
 > For additional information on the use of these bioinformatic pipelines a detailed tutorial is available: [tutorialDBLalpha](https://github.com/UniMelb-Day-Lab/tutorialDBLalpha).

+*  For additional information on the use of the Bayesian approach to estimate MOIvar please see [Bayesian-formulation-varcoding-MOI-estimation](https://github.com/qzhan321/Bayesian-formulation-varcoding-MOI-estimation).